Brexit: The UK and the European Union

-On issues such as defence, security and immigration the bilateral relationship between New Zealand and the UK is not linked in any formal way with the UK’s EU membership.

-These issues are either bilateral or are governed by arrangements separate from the EU.
+On issues such as defence, security and immigration the bilateral relationship between New Zealand and the UK is not for the most part linked in any way to the UK’s EU membership.
+They are either bilaterally managed or are governed by arrangements separate from the EU.

-The Government is keeping a close eye on agreements or arrangements that provide a framework to the UK-NZ relationship and will seek to protect and promote these if it seems likely they will be affected by the UK’s exit from the EU.
+The Government is keeping a close eye on agreements or arrangements that provide a framework for the UK-NZ relationship and will seek to protect and promote these if it seems likely they will be affected by the UK’s exit from the EU.